 - Add in the vanilla and beat on high until it is smooth.
 Then, add the egg yolk and mix on low until just combined.

-- For 12 cup muffin tin, add 1 Tbsp of pumpkin muffin batter and top with 1 Tbsp of cheesecake batter.
+- For 12 cup muffin tin, add 1 tablespoon of pumpkin muffin batter and top with 1 tablespoon of cheesecake batter.
 Top it off with pumpkin muffin batter until ¾th full.
 For jumbo muffin tin, do the same process, but add 2 layers of cheesecake batter.

 - In a small bowl, mix brown sugar, flour, cinnamon and melted butter together until combined.
 Sprinkle a generous amount of topping on top of the batter.